YashRaj2706/Movie-review-website/README.md

 │
 └── README.md

-# some screenshots of projectm
+# some screenshots of project